Hitchin Boys' School: 19th and 20th centuries

-Thomas Jones
+Post WWI

 Thomas Ernest Jones was the third Headmaster of the new Hitchin Boys' Grammar School in 1926.
 During his time canings were regular, detention automatic for lateness during the General Strike or any other time, and staff regularly carpeted, who left in small droves in the early years of Jones's rule.
 His motto was "Good manners, good work, good games".

-In School, the House Points Scheme was established, with only deductions seemingly of points, not additions, with punishments for those students with the most penalty deductions.
+In school, the House Points Scheme was established, with only deductions seemingly of points, not additions, with punishments for those students with the most penalty deductions.
 The Work and Conduct Cup – now retired and replaced by the Times Shield – was awarded to the House with the least deductions.
-In 1930 work began on the creation of the main building of the School, and in the Autumn of 1931 it was ready for moving into, including the Main Hall, the modern-day Art Rooms, the modern-day Modern Foreign Languages Rooms, the modern-day Science Department and the modern-day Business Studies Room.
+In 1930 work began on the creation of the main building of the school, and in the autumn of 1931 it was ready for moving into, including the Main Hall, the modern-day Art Rooms, the modern-day Modern Foreign Languages Rooms, the modern-day Science Department and the modern-day Business Studies Room.
 The former Hall became the Dining Room, the former Science Block the Library and the Art Room the Scout Hut, which is now disused.
-Trophies and prizes became more prominent in the Jones era, and School uniform became prominent at this time.
+Trophies and prizes became more prominent in the Jones era, and school uniform became prominent at this time.

 With the advent of the Second World War, the arches in the new North Court were sandbagged, with discounts on food and milk established and eating habits changed with the addition of compulsory non-meat meals such as spaghetti cheese.
 School allotments sprouted up again, but as more of a detention task than required vegetable sources.
 The force call-ups became more and more regular, and the names of the dead were read at morning assembly.
 The School trees were felled to provide wood for the War effort, but in 1944 an even bigger change took place in School life.
 No longer would students pay for school – they would compete under examination.
 In 1953 Thomas Jones retired.